'Painful days ahead' as Haitians struggle to count lives lost in quake | Science-Environment

 A village market and hotel nearby were bustling with people when the quake struck on Saturday morning, reducing the area to a great heap of shattered cement and twisted iron rods.
 Residents had managed to recover two bodies from the site, said Jimmy Amazan, another local official, but the stench that emanated from underneath the pile during the rescue efforts suggested there were more that were beyond reach.

-Prime Minister Henry said in a video message late on Wednesday that the whole country was physically and mentally devastated.
+Prime Minister Henry said late on Wednesday the whole country was physically and mentally devastated.
 "Our hearts are tearing apart; some of our compatriots are still under the rubble," he said, appealing for the troubled nation to come together at a time of crisis.
 "The days ahead will be difficult and often painful."

 She was worried: her father had departed earlier in the day for the capital Port-au-Prince to seek medical care for the head wound he sustained when the home's walls fell in, but the public bus had broken down en route.
 "Since the earthquake, he's been losing his senses, having trouble speaking and walking," she said, adding that the family finally decided to send him to the capital for treatment after learning that all the nearby hospitals were full.